MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md

 During binding, the contents of C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\R_SERVICES and \PYTHON_SERVICES is overwritten with the newer executables and libraries of C:\Program Files\Microsoft\ML Server\R_SERVER and \PYTHON_SERVER.

-At the same time, the servicing model is also flipped from SQL Server cumulative updates and Windows Update mechanisms, to the more frequent major and minor release cycle of Microsoft Machine Learning Server.
+At the same time, the servicing model is also flipped from SQL Server Update mechanisms, to the more frequent major and minor release cycle of Microsoft Machine Learning Server.
 Switching support policies is an attractive option for data science teams who require newer generation R and Python modules for their solutions.

 + Without binding, R and Python packages are patched for bug fixes when you install a SQL Server service pack or cumulative update (CU).
 + With binding, newer package versions can be applied to your instance, independently of the CU release schedule, under the [Modern Lifecycle Policy](https://support.microsoft.com/help/30881/modern-lifecycle-policy) and releases of Microsoft Machine Learning Server.
 The Modern Lifecycle support policy offers more frequent updates over a shorter, one-year lifespan.
 Post-binding, you would continue to use the MLS installer for future updates of R and Python as they become available on Microsoft download sites.